Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Fundamentals of drug therapy

-1. Symptomatic medicines.
+1. Symptomatic drugs.

 2. Medicines for the treatment of chronic allergic inflammation in the affected organ.